Dye Easter Eggs With Natural Ingredients in 3 Simple Steps

 There are two options for preparing eggs for dying:

 Boiled eggs are sturdier for little hands, but they will go bad if left out on display.
-Always refrigerate hard-boiled eggs after coloring them and eat within 5 days.
-The USDA advises discarding cooked eggs that have been at room temperature for more than 2 hours.
+Always refrigerate hard-boiled eggs after coloring them and eat within five days.
+The U.S. Department of Agriculture advises discarding cooked eggs that have been at room temperature for more than 2 hours.

 Shells-Only: Alternatively, if you plan to put the eggs out on display, use a fork or skewer to poke small holes in both ends of the egg and gently blow the egg out of the shell into a bowl.
 (Save to scramble up later!)
 Rinse the shells very well and allow to dry.
 Rub shells with white vinegar to help the shell take up the dye.

 Shells-only is a good option if you plan to display your creations.
 They're very fragile, though, so this method is best done with older children who will be less likely to crush them.

 3. Color away!

 Place eggs in bowls with dye and let sit for several minutes.
 The longer they sit, the deeper the color penetration.
 Blot eggs dry with a piece of old cloth (it will get stained) or a paper towel and arrange on a festive plate.

 Step up your egg-coloring game by making patterns on the eggs!
 Draw pictures or write messages with a wax crayon (we recommend white or tan/brown), or apply masking or electrical tape before adding the eggs to the bowls.
 Then gently remove the tape when eggs are dry.